 Research

-Research is an essential part of the professorship of Management Accounting and Controlling.
+Research is an essential part of the professorship of Management Accounting and Control.
 The focus is on the following areas:

 In these areas, the professorship is permanently working on projects that contribute to research and create value for project partners.